Skip to main content

 How is the LFD stock delivered to trusts?

-From April 2024, LFDs will be fully integrated into our network and despatched by NHS Supply Chain on a regional basis as normal.
+LFDs are fully integrated into our network and will be dispatched by NHS Supply Chain on a regional basis as normal.

 Once I’ve placed an order, how long will it take for me to receive the stock?